SolarpunkTopo/ioBroker.victronvrm/README.md

 **This adapter is in the early stages of development and is actively being worked on.** Features and functionalities may change, and the adapter may not be fully stable.
 Use it at your own risk and contribute to its improvement!

 ## **🔍 Short Summary**
 The **Victron VRM Adapter** for **ioBroker** seamlessly integrates your Victron Energy devices with the ioBroker ecosystem.
-It leverages the Victron Remote Management (VRM) API to monitor and control your energy systems, utilizing Modbus for efficient communication and an SQLite database for reliable data storage.
+It leverages the Victron Remote Management (VRM) API to monitor and control your energy systems, utilizing Modbus for efficient communication.
 Additionally, the adapter offers optional webhook functionality for extended automation capabilities.

 ### **Key Features:**
-- **Automatic Modbus Register Address Search:** Automatically discovers and maps Modbus register addresses from the integrated SQLite database.
+- **Automatic Modbus Register Address Search:** Automatically discovers and maps Modbus register addresses.
 - **Custom Settings Auto-Fill:** Simplifies configuration by automatically populating custom settings based on detected data points.
 - **Optional Webhook Integration:** Enhance your setup with webhooks for real-time notifications and integrations.
-- **SQLite Database Integration:** Reliable and efficient data storage for all your energy system metrics.
+- **Reliable Data Monitoring:** Continuously monitors your Victron devices to provide up-to-date energy metrics.

 ## **🛠 Detailed Setup and Configuration Guide**